 Fortunately, migraine treatment isn’t limited to these first-line options.
 That being said, many migraine sufferers aren’t quite sure where to go when conventional treatment comes up short.
 The reality is that as of 2016, the U.S. is home to approximately 500 certified headache specialists-and a staggeringly low 4% of migraine sufferers seeking medical treatment consult with one.
 Yet the solutions these highly knowledgeable professionals have to offer entail a high likelihood of diminishing or eliminating pain that more conservative treatment options do not.
 So for those who are suffering migraine pain that has yet to be adequately addressed, a headache specialist should be your next stop.

 The Pain Management Center at Blue Valley Hospital is comprised of a team of pain specialists dedicated to getting you back on the path to wellness.
-Under the direction of Deborah Ruggles, MD, our Headache Management Clinic endeavors to stay on top of the most recent and most innovative approaches to migraine headache pain management, and now offers Botox injections that provide pain relief beginning just days after the initial treatment, and which can prevent up to nine headache days a month after only two treatments.
+Under the direction of Deborah Ruggles, MD, our Headache Management Clinic endeavors to stay on top of the most recent and most innovative approaches to migraine headache pain management.
 For those experiencing chronic headache pain related to another condition, we also offer a number of interventions for the treatment of orthopedic and spine conditions.

 For more information on treatment options for migraine headaches or to schedule a consultation, call Blue Valley Surgical Associates at (866) 274-5774.
 Blue Valley Hospital is a Missouri Medicaid provider and can see patients quickly for a consultation with one of our dedicated pain management specialists.Share